Self-Publishing Tips

 Use Blogger.
 Yes, Blogger is primarily used to well, blog, but did you know you can also set up your account as a website?
 Find step-by-step instructions here.
 Then attach your custom domain to it.

-You can purchase a domain name from GoDaddy for about $10.00 a month or from Google for about $12.00.
-I have also used Namecheap.
 If you have a very common name (like my real name is) and you don’t use a pen name for your writing (like I do), be prepared to choose a domain name that is not exactly what you might want.
-Both sites will offer suggestions if your chosen domain is taken.
+All registrar sites will offer suggestions if your chosen domain is taken.
 Given the option, pick one that ends in “com”, because everybody automatically assumes that every domain ends in those three letters.
 Our band site extension is “biz”, because that was the only available option that included our band name.
 I’ve always hated it.
 The internet wizards need to come up with some more appropriate domain extensions.
 Fortunately, that list has expanded in recent years.

 I’m sort of dumb in the ways of turning a personalized website dynamic.
 People like visuals.
 Just as soon as I create one of those vaunted YouTube book trailers I have espoused above, I will slap it on this site and magic will ensue.
-But seriously, for approximately $10.00 a month (to purchase and maintain a domain), why not?
+But seriously, for approximately $10.00 a year (to purchase and maintain a domain), why not?
 It establishes you, the author, as “someone”.
 It immediately confers a cachet.

 Pen Names